revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

 <details><summary> <b>Explanation</b> </summary>

-- We can represent a integers in binary,octal and hexadecimal formats.
+- We can represent an integer in binary,octal and hexadecimal formats.

  - 0b or 0B for Binary and base is 2
  - 0o or 0O for Octal and base is 8